koospal/csv-to-e-invoice/README.md

 The bashskript bin/crt-serial-letter-from-csv creates an e-invoice in two steps:
-- Create an invoice-pattern for the company bin/crt-serial-letter-from-csv example/ data/e-invoice-pattern.xml data/company.csv
+- Create an invoice-pattern for the company<br>
+  bin/crt-serial-letter-from-csv example/ data/e-invoice-pattern.xml data/company.csv <br>
   example creates the invoice-pattern H12345 for this company in example/files
-- Create an invoice from data invoice.csv for the company H12345 bin/crt-serial-letter-from-csv example/ data/H12345 data/invoice.csv
+- Create an invoice from data invoice.csv for the company H12345 <br>
+  bin/crt-serial-letter-from-csv example/ data/H12345 data/invoice.csv <br>
   example creates the invoice R2025001 in example/files

 The e-invoice-pattern is created with the help of chatgpt.